-Developing the strength & skills necessary for progressing handstands and their variations are quite a task.
+Developing the strength & skills necessary for progressing handstands and their variations such as handstand walking are quite a task.
 Fortunately, CrossFit Games athlete and my partner in Performance Plus Programming, Pamela Gagnon is here to give us five tips for better handstands!

 TIP #1- GET COMFORTABLE BEING INVERTED – A LOT!

 Sounds simple but very true.
 You can get inverted in a few different ways, some more scaled than others.
 For the beginner, learning handstands try straight arm and leg bear crawls, frog stand holds.
 For the intermediate, try putting your feet on the couch or a box and place your upper body into a handstand position.
 For the advanced, you can work on headstands, wall facing handstands (working the hollow body position) and rear facing wall handstands.

 TIP #2- WORK ON SHOULDER MOBILITY

 If you don’t have mobility to open your shoulder angle it will be almost impossible to learn how to “stack” your handstand position.
 Think of a handstand as building blocks.
 If one block is stacked neatly upon another, you will have a stable tower, but if each block is just a little off-center, (think Jenga) then your tower will come tumbling down.
 Therefore, although not necessary to have flexible shoulders to hold a handstand, it is necessary to continue to progress into the best handstand possible.

 For more help improving your mobility, check out our FREE Ultimate Mobility Checklist!

 TIP #3- LEARN HOW TO GRIP THE FLOOR